Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

 ## 0. TL;DR

 - Game type: Turn-based autobattler inspired by Super Auto Pets, The Bazaar, and Balatro.
 Theme: chaotic school cafeteria lunch rush with a Hot Lunch Tray and a Lunch Line of kids.
-- Core loop: Shop (draft kid first) -> Lunch Time saves a local snapshot and selects an opponent -> Battle (step or fast forward) -> Back to Shop with next-round stats and gold reset.
+- Core loop: Shop (draft kid first) -> Lunch Time saves a local snapshot and selects an opponent -> Battle (step or Auto) -> Back to Shop with next-round stats and gold reset.
 - Goal: Ship a playable frontend-only prototype to validate fun before backend work.
 - Tech stack: React + TypeScript + Vite.
 Drag-and-drop via @dnd-kit; in-memory navigation (`NavigationProvider`) with no URL routing.
 - Lunch Line: Unlimited slots, kids persist for the run, can be reordered, and cannot be sold/removed.